wazuh/wazuh-indexer/ecs/README.md

       * INDEXER_SRC: Path to the wazuh-indexer repository
       * MODULE: Module to generate mappings for
       * --upload <URL>: Upload generated index template to the OpenSearch cluster.
 Defaults to https://localhost:9200
-    Example: generate.sh v8.11.0 ~/wazuh-indexer vulnerability-detector --upload https://indexer:9200
+    Example: generate.sh v8.11.0 ~/wazuh-indexer states-vulnerabilities --upload https://indexer:9200
     ```

 3. Use the `generate.sh` script to generate the mappings for a module.
 The script takes 3 arguments,
 plus 2 optional arguments to upload the mappings to the `wazuh-indexer`.
 Both, composable and legacy mappings
 are generated.
-For example, to generate the mappings for the `vulnerability-detector` module using the
+For example, to generate the mappings for the `states-vulnerabilities` module using the
     ECS version `v8.11.0` and assuming that path of this repository is `~/wazuh/wazuh-indexer`:

     ```bash
-    ./generate.sh v8.11.0 ~/wazuh/wazuh-indexer vulnerability-detector
+    ./generate.sh v8.11.0 ~/wazuh/wazuh-indexer states-vulnerabilities
     ```

     The tool will output the folder where they have been generated.